getify/ES-Feature-Tests/README.md

 --output=[simple|json|babel|traceur]
                           control output format (see docs)
                           (default: simple)
---require=test-name       force inclusion of a test by name
+--enable=test-name        force inclusion of a test by name --disable=test-name       force exclusion of a test by name

 -R, --recursive           directory scan is recursive
                           (default: off)